dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

    When ``--split-tables-larger-than`` is ommitted from the command line, then this environment variable is used.

+PGCOPYDB_ESTIMATE_TABLE_SIZES

+   When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb estimates the size of tables to determine whether or not to split tables.
+This option is only useful when querying the relation sizes on source database is costly.

+   When ``--estimate-table-sizes`` is ommitted from the command line, then this environment variable is used.

 PGCOPYDB_DROP_IF_EXISTS

    When true (or *yes*, or *on*, or 1, same input as a Postgres boolean)